MicrosoftDocs/power-automate-docs/articles/desktop-flows/power-fx.md

 - To access a data table cell using a column index, use the **ReadCell()** function.
 **ReadCell(DataTableVar, 1, 1)** retrieves the value from the cell in row 1, column 1
 **ReadCell(DataRowVar, 1)** retrieves the value from the cell in row 1
-- To include an interpolated value in an input and/or a UI/web element selector use the following syntax: Lorem ipsum **${variable/ expression}** lorem ipsum
+- To include an interpolated value in an input or a UI/web element selector, use the following syntax: Lorem ipsum **${variable/ expression}** lorem ipsum
   - Example: The total number is **${Sum(10, 20)}**
 > [!NOTE]
 > If you want to use the dollar sign ($) followed by a opening curly brace sign (**{**)  within a Power Fx expression or in the syntax of a UI/Web element selector and have Power Automate for desktop not treat it as the string interpolation syntax, make sure to follow this syntax: **$${** (the first dollar sign will act as an escape character)